David-Fryd/chat-analyzer/README.rst

 infinitely easier to write.
 In order to avoid compatability issues, this software comes packaged with a frozen version of the downloader src, and all credit goes to Xenova for the contents in the ``chat_downloader`` directory.
-Since this was also my first ever python project made for distribution, their organizational structure and style was invalueable reference for the packaging/distribution process.
+Since this was also my first ever python project made for distribution, their organizational structure and style was invaluable reference for the packaging/distribution process.
 If you are willing, go on over to their repo and show them some support as well :)

 .. _Xenova and their chat-downloader: https://github.com/xenova/chat-downloader